OpalIrene/Project_DSCourses23/README.md

 # 3=Black or African American;
 # 4=Native Hawaiian or Other Pacific Islander;
 # 5=White;
-# 7=Information not provided by applicant in mail or telephone application

 # Gender
 # 1=Male;
 # 2=Female;
-# 3=Information not provided by applicant in mail or telephone application;
-# 4=No Co-Borrower
-# Credit Scores are separated into ranges:  1 = <620, 2 = 620 to < 660, 3 = 660 < 700, 4 = 700 < 760, 5 = 760 or greater

 df1 <- read_excel("/Users/home/Desktop/ECON 5253/DScourseS23/FinalProject/2019FHL.xlsx")
 df1 <- data.frame(df1)